vuejs/eslint-plugin-vue/docs/rules/no-template-shadow.md

 ## :wrench: Options

-This rule takes one option, an object, with the property `"allow"`.
+This rule takes one optional object option, with the property `"allow"`.

 ```json
 {